donpotts/BlazorStripeCheckout/README.md

 ## Usage

 ### Product Management
-- Navigate to the **Products** section to add, update, or view products.
+- Navigate to the **Products Admin** section to add, update, or view products.

 ### User Management
 - Navigate to the **Users** section to manage user information.